Battle of Marciano

 The Battle of Marciano (also known as the Battle of Scannagallo) occurred in the countryside of Marciano della Chiana, near Arezzo, Tuscany, on August 2, 1554, during the Italian War of 1551.
-The battle marked the defeat of the Republic of Siena in its war against the Duchy of Florence, and resulted in Siena losing its independence and being absorbed into the Duchy of Florence.
+The battle pitted an army of the Duchy of Florence and the Empire of Charles V, commanded by Gian Giacomo Medici, and an army of the Republic of Siena and France, led by Piero Strozzi.
+The Imperial-Florentine army inflicted a crushing victory, marking the defeat of the Republic of Siena and leading to its absorption into the Duchy of Florence.

 Prelude

-In 1554, Cosimo I de' Medici, with the support of Emperor Charles V, launched a grand campaign to conquer Florence's last remaining rival in Tuscany, the Republic of Siena.
-His army was under the command of Gian Giacomo Medici, Marquess of Marignano, best known as "Medeghino" ("Small Medici").
+In 1554, Cosimo I de' Medici, with the support of King of Spain and Holy Roman Emperor Charles V, launched a grand campaign to conquer Florence's last remaining rival in Tuscany, the Republic of Siena.
+His army was under the command of Imperial condottiero Gian Giacomo Medici, Marquis of Marignano, best known as "Medeghino" ("Small Medici").
 The Florentine-Imperial troops were divided into three corps: Federico Barbolani di Montauto, with 800 men, landed in southern Tuscany to conquer the area of Grosseto; Rodolfo Baglioni, with 3,000 men, invaded the Val di Chiana to conquer Chiusi, Pienza, and Montalcino; and the main corps under Medeghino himself, consisting of 4,500 infantry, 20 cannons, and 1,200 sappers, was deployed at Poggibonsi for the main attack against Siena.

-The Sienese entrusted the defence to Piero Strozzi, a fierce rival of the Medici family and a general in French service.
+The Sienese entrusted the defence to condottiero Piero Strozzi, a fierce rival of the Medici family and a general in French service.
 French troops, as well as some Florentine exiled by the Medici, took part in the war under the Sienese aegis.

-The Florentine troops approached Siena on the night of January 26, 1554.
-After an initial failed assault, the Marquess of Marignano laid siege to the city, although his men were not numerous enough to totally cut it off from the countryside.
+In response, the Florentine troops approached Siena on the night of January 26, 1554.
+After an initial failed assault, the Marquis of Marignano laid siege to the city, although his men were not numerous enough to totally cut it off from the countryside.
 Both Baglioni and Montauto failed to capture Pienza and Grosseto.
 French ships harassed the Florentine resupply lines at Piombino.
-Cosimo replied to the initial setbacks by hiring Ascanio della Cornia with 6,000 infantry and 300 cavalry, and waiting for further Imperial reinforcements.
+In response, Cosimo replied by hiring Ascanio della Corgna with 6,000 infantry and 300 cavalry, and waiting for further Imperial reinforcements.
+Baglioni was killed and Corgna captured in a heavy setback in Chiusi in March, but Marignano mantained the siege.